mjordan/drupal_field_limit_tester/test_results/results.md

 Requesting the JSON representation of an node (via `GET`) is fairly fast regardless of the number of fields, especially requests for cached content, and even for authenticated users.
 There is one anomaly (`GET` with no cache, at 400 fields), which I will explain below in the "Limitations" section.
 It isn't surprising that requesting the JSON via a REST request is faster than fetching a fully rendered version of the node, since the JSON representation contains no HTML markup.

-At 500 fields, adding nodes (via `POST`) started to take a bit longer than with fewer fields, but updating a single field via `PATCH` was consistently quick all the way up to 500 fields.
+At 500 fields, retrieving a node's JSON representation (via `GET`) and adding nodes (via `POST`) started to take a bit longer than with fewer fields, but updating a single field via `PATCH` was consistently quick all the way up to 500 fields.

 ## Limitations